LOADING ...

 Were you out in the Great Alone, when the moon was awful clear,

-And the icy mountains hemmed you in with a you most could HEAR;
+And the icy mountains hemmed you in with a silence you most HEAR;

-only the howl of a timber wolf, and you camped there in the cold,
+With only the of a timber wolf, and you camped there in the cold,

 A half-dead thing in a stark, world, clean mad for the muck called gold;

-While high overhead, green, yellow and red, the North swept in bars? --
+high overhead, green, yellow and red, the North Lights swept in bars? --

-Then a haunch what the music meant . . . hunger and night and the stars.
+Then you've a haunch the music meant . . . hunger and night and the stars.

-And hunger not of the kind, that's banished with bacon and beans,
+And hunger not of the belly kind, that's with bacon and beans,

-But the gnawing hunger of lonely men for a and all that it means;
+But the gnawing of lonely men for a home and all that it means;

-For a fireside far from the that are, four walls and a roof above;
+For a fireside far from the cares are, four walls and a roof above;

 But oh! so cramful of cosy joy, and crowned a woman's love --

-A woman dearer than all the world, and as Heaven is true --
+A woman than all the world, and true as Heaven is true --

 (God! how she looks through her rouge, -- the lady that's known as Lou.)